jurijkreutz/simple-notes/README.md

 # Simple Notes

-This is an additional bonus project which I started working on during the `Advanced - Java Spring` module of the Codecool Full Stack Developer Coruse.
+This is an additional bonus project which I started working on during the `Advanced - Java Spring` module of the Codecool Full Stack Developer Course.

 It is a project with a Java Spring Backend and a React Frontend.
 Users can log in, add new notes and manage old ones.